- Also known as:RPC-1063

 Celgene is running a phase III open-label extension study with individuals that participated in earlier ozanimod trials.
 Therefore, participants can continue taking ozanimod for an additional five years.
 The long-term adverse effects from this extension study will be reported in mid-2020.

 The U.S. Food and Drug Administration (FDA) rejected Celgene’s new drug application for ozanimod as a treatment for people with RRMS based on insufficient data required for a new drug review.

 Adverse Effects Reported

 In the phase II RADIANCE clinical trial, the most common adverse effects were headache, nasopharyngitis (inflammation of the nose and pharynx), urinary tract infections, and upper respiratory tract infections.
-More information on the side effects will be available from the phase III trials, which include more individuals with MS. The MS Society will report any new adverse effects that are disclosed from the the phase III SUNBEAM and RADIANCE when information is available.
+More information on the side effects will be available from the phase III trials.
+Celgene reported the safety of the SUNBEAM clinical trial was consistent with the safety reported in the RADIANCE trial.
+The MS Society will report any new adverse effects that are disclosed from the phase III SUNBEAM and RADIANCE when information is available.